KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 but as **energetic disclosure**,
 revealed in its **fruit and motion**.

-* Its fruit reveals its origin.
+* Its fruit reveals its alignment.
 * Its motion reveals its direction.

 📱 🌀 🔔 ≋ ⚚ Ↄ